ProteinsWebTeam/interpro-docs/docs/browse.rst

 Set entry page
 **************

-Some InterPro member databases create groups of families that are evolutionarily related, called sets.
+Some :doc:`InterPro member databases </databases>` create groups of families that are evolutionary related, called sets.
 This page offers an overview of a specific set provided by a member database, it includes a short description and an interactive view of the signatures included in the set.
 For sets provided by the Pfam member database, an additional section provides literature references, when available.

 .. figure:: images/browse_pages/set_page.png
     :alt: Set entry page